 In conclusion, the lack of initial adoption and technical barriers masked the potential of the Internet, in which many large companies had underestimated its potential and focused on the existing TV market instead.
 The early successful products during the Internet and Blockchain revolutions are the first movers who abstracted a lot of the technical components, providing user-friendly access to the new technology, or brought convenience to the first wave of users.

 The Internet Revolution facts are based on the book “How the Internet Happened”, written by Brian McCullough.
 Mark Twain once said, “History doesn’t repeat itself, but it does rhyme”.
 We are attempting to draw some similarities between the Internet and Blockchain Revolutions, to help entrepreneurs and investors better understand technological life cycles.
 Please leave your thoughts and comments below, and hope this article series will have provided some valuable perspectives about the Blockchain industry.

 Author: Remi Gai

-Internet vs Blockchain Revolution: Origins of Disruptive Companies (Part 2) was originally published in Hacker Noon on Medium, where people are continuing the conversation by highlighting and responding to this story.
+Internet vs Blockchain Revolution: Early Successful Products (Part 1) was originally published in Hacker Noon on Medium, where people are continuing the conversation by highlighting and responding to this story.